 Ash, debris, and fire damage on homes that have been red or yellow tagged may contain hazardous materials that can threaten public health.
-Due to a declaration of a Local Health Emergency, the removal of debris is prohibited until an inspection of the debris is conducted by specially trained Federal, State, or local hazardous materials teams.
+With the declaration of a Local Health Emergency, the removal of debris is prohibited until an inspection of the debris is conducted by specially trained Federal, State, or local hazardous materials teams.

-In Phase I, local government, state and federal agencies have organized teams of experts from the California State Department of Toxic Substances Control (DTSC) and U.S. Environmental Protection Agency (US EPA) to inspect impacted properties and remove any household hazardous waste that may pose a threat to human health, animals, and the environment.
+In Phase I, local government, state and federal agencies organize teams of experts from the California State Department of Toxic Substances Control (DTSC) and County Fire Department to inspect impacted properties and remove any household hazardous waste that may pose a threat to human health, animals, and the environment.

-No forms need to be filled out and no appointments need to be made for this free service and it is a required assessment.
+Property owners cannot opt-out of the household hazardous waste assessment and removal activities that are conducted automatically at no cost to the property owner.
 Officials will post a yellow clearance placard on your property to indicate it is safe from hazardous materials.
 This service is for both residential and commercial properties.